MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-quarantine-components.md

 You'll [update these environment variables](faq.md#update-environment-variables) after you import the solution.
 Environment variables are used to store application and flow configuration data.
 This means that you only have to set the value once per environment, and it will be used in all necessary flows and apps in that environment.

 >[!TIP]
->Learn how to update environment variables for production and Dataverse for Teams environments: [Update environment variables](faq.md#update-environment-variables).
+>Learn how to update environment variables: [Update environment variables](faq.md#update-environment-variables).

 | Name | Description | Default value |
 |------|---------------|------|